joraso/ToolBox/README.md

 - PyQt practice and examples, including:
     - A simple "Hello World" popup, demonstrating very basic usage.
     - A True/False popup quiz with rudimentary layouts, buttons, and simple signal/slot usage.
+    - A simple calculator app with grid layout and line edit usage.